kekse1/count.php/README.md

 If configured, out-dated ip/timestamp files will be deleted (this and more is also possible in the CLI (cmd-line) mode).

-Last but not least: every error will be appended to the 'ERROR.log' file, so webmasters can directly see what's maybe going wrong.. ;)~
+Last but not least: every error will be appended to the 'count.log' file (configurable), so webmasters can directly see what's maybe going wrong.. ;)~

 Anything else to mention here?
 Yes, one point: by default the script generates a 'text/plain' output, so you can easily embed the counting value via 'XMLHttpRequest()' or the 'Fetch API';